sleconf/sleconf-www/2016/CFP.md

 # CALL FOR PAPERS

-Please also consider the [Instructions for Authors](http://sleconf.org/2016/InstructionsForAuthors.html).
+The submission website is [https://sle16.hotcrp.com/](https://sle16.hotcrp.com/).
+Please also consider the [Instructions for Authors](http://sleconf.org/2016/InstructionsForAuthors.html) for more information.

 ### Topics of Interest